 NC Coastal Envirothon-March 15, 2022

 The Envirothon program is a competitive event for five member high school and middle school teams to compete in a natural resources knowledge and ecology field day against other high school and middle school teams.
 It stimulates, reinforces and enhances students’ interest in the environment and our state’s natural resources.
-The NC Coastal Envirothon will be carried out on Tuesday, March 17, 2020 (CANCELED), at the Weyerhaeuser’s Cool Springs Environmental Education Center.
+The NC Coastal Envirothon will be carried out on Tuesday, March 16, 2021, at Weyerhaeuser’s Cool Springs Environmental Education Center.

 The NC Coastal Envirothon is a qualifying event for the state Envirothon competition; the NC Coastal Envirothon is held annually at the Cool Springs Environmental Education Center.
 It allows teams from Area 5 and Area 6 (Participating Counties include: Beaufort, Bertie, Brunswick, Camden, Carteret, Chowan, Craven, Currituck, Dare, Duplin, Gates, Greene, Hertford, Hyde, Jones, Lenoir, Martin, New Hanover, Northampton, Onslow, Pamlico, Pasquotank, Pender, Perquimans, Pitt, Tyrell, Washington, Wayne) to compete against one another to win a spot at the N.C.
 State Envirothon held in Burlington, N.C.